divyanshu-dugar/Nike-DataBase/README.md

 # Nike-DataBase

 <h1>Tables.sql</h1>
-<p>This file contains the overall database structure, including table definitions (constrainsts, references and so on)</p>
+<p>This file outlines the database structure, detailing table definitions along with constraints, references, and other specifications.</p>

 <h1>Data.sql</h1>
 <p>This file contains the data to be inserted for each of the tables</p>